 “On The Trail of the Peking Duck!” brings to life the history of local people and places from communities of Chinese heritage, starting with a hunch that we would find intriguing stories to tell.
-This research project is not exhaustive - there are many stories not told.

-The intention was to start a journey to fill the gaps in our local history records
+The intention was to start a journey to begin to fill the gaps in our local history records and to share the heritage of a largely overlooked local community.

 WHERE DID THIS PROJECT BEGIN?